 - Excessive drooling

-- Bright red or blue gums
+- Bright red,blue or bruised gums

 How to safely walk your dog on hot days